rosalie337/express/README.md

-# LAB: Voting Application - Phase 2
+# LAB: Voting Application - Phase 3

-I'm building the back-end for a Voting Application.
-The back-end will track organizations, polls, votes, users, and membership.
+I am going to build the back-end for a Voting Application.
+The back-end track organizations, polls, votes, users, and membership.

 This lab is broken into multiple phases.

-## Phase 2 Requirements
+## Phase 3 Requirements

-For phase 2 we will concentrate on the `Poll`, `Vote`, and `Membership` model.

-## CRUD

-### Poll

-Create all CRUD routes for the `Poll` model.
-The `Poll` model should include a reference to an organization, title, description and a list of options.

-[ ] the create route will be used to create a new poll [ ] the get all route will be used to see all polls for an organization (_id and title only) [ ] the get by id route will be used to get details about a poll (populate organization information and total votes on poll) [ ] the update route will be used to update a polls title and/or description [ ] the delete route will be used to remove a poll

-### Vote

-Create routes for the `Vote` model.
-The `Vote` model should include a reference to a poll, a reference to a user, and the option selected (as a string).

-[ ] the create route will be used to create a new vote [ ] get all votes on a poll
+fav color:

+[ ] red
+[ ] blue
-[ ] get all votes by a user
+[ ] green
-[ ] the update route will be used to change the voted option

-### Membership

-Create all CRUD routes for the `Membership` model.
-The `Membership` model should include a reference to an organization and a reference to a user.
+## Functionality

+[ ] when deleting an organization also delete all polls and votes associated with the organization [ ] when deleting a membership also delete all votes made by that member [ ] when getting an organization's details also get all members [ ] when getting a user's details also get all organizations they are a member of [ ] allow a user to vote only once on a poll
-[ ] the create route will be used to create a new membership [ ] (/api/v1/memberships?org=ORG_ID) the get all route will be used to see all users in an organization (organization: _id, title, imageUrl; user: _id, name, imageUrl)
+[ ] BONUS: change voting to Instant Runoff Voting (ranked choices) [ ] BONUS: when a new poll is added send an email or text message to all users in an organization
-[ ] (/api/v1/memberships?user=USER_ID) the get all route will be used to see all organizations a user is part of (organization: _id, title, imageUrl; user: _id, name, imageUrl)
-[ ] the delete route will be used to remove a membership

 ## Testing

-[ ] `supertest` to test all your routes
+* `supertest` to test all your routes

 ## Rubric

-* 3 point per model and routes
-* 1 points for clean code
+* 2 points per functionality